Gaudiot/curvasBezier/README.md

 # Bézier Curves
-Project to the Graphic Processing discipline(IF680)
+Project to the Graphic Processing discipline (IF680)

 ## How it works
 The project consists on making [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve), that is, smooth curves modeled from their control nodes.
-The non-selected curves will be on color black.
+The non-selected curves will be colored black.

 ## Possible Actions
 #### Add a new curve: